Daily coronavirus cases surge above 10,000 in Italy for first time

 The ministry also reported 55 COVID-related deaths, down from 83 the day before and far fewer than at the height of the pandemic in Italy in March and April when a daily peak of more than 900 fatalities was reached.

-The number of people in intensive care with the virus has risen steadily.
-It stood at 638 on Friday, up from 586 on Thursday and compared with a low of around 40 in the second half of July.
+The number of coronavirus sufferers in intensive care continued to rise, reaching 638 on Friday from 586 on Thursday and compared with a low of around 40 in the second half of July.

 Italy was the first country in Europe to be slammed by COVID-19 and has the second-highest death toll in the continent after Britain, with 36,427 fatalities since the outbreak flared in February, according to official figures.